-The Town is a trustee, or fiduciary, over assets which can only be used for the trust beneficiaries based on the trust arrangement.
-All of the Town's fiduciary activities are reported in separate Statement of Fiduciary Net Position on page 7.
+The Town is a trustee or agent for individuals, private organizations, and/or other governmental units for assets held by the Town.
+The Town reports tax collections payable to overlying taxing jurisdictions in a custodial fund.
+All of the Town's fiduciary activities are reported in a separate Statement of Fiduciary Net Position on page 7 and Statement of Changes in Fiduciary Net Position on Page 8.
 We exclude these activities from the Town's other financial statements because the Town cannot use these assets to finance its operations.
 The Town is responsible for ensuring that the assets reported in these funds are used for their intended purposes.